Naina1974/Thermo-mood/hardware/progress.md

-progress update
+hardware progress

-messing around in kicad today
-placed some footprints but theyre probably in the wrong spots tried routing a few traces between the esp32 and leds got confused by layers and stuff
+opened kicad for the first time this week its kinda overwhelming but getting the hang of it

+what ive done so far:
+- made a new project
+- added esp32 devkit footprint to schematic
+- placed some led connector symbols
+- added power input stuff

+messing with pcb layout:
+- placed footprints on the board
+- tried to arrange things logically
+- no routing done yet, just placement

-learning tho
+learning stuff:
-watched some yt tutorials on pcb basics still dont really get vias but ill figure it out the schematic looks ok i think need to add more decoupling caps probably

-gonna try to finish routing tomorrow maybe
+- watched a few youtube tutorials on kicad basics
+- still confused about design rules
+- not sure what trace widths to use
+- ground planes seem important but idk how to do them right

+gonna keep experimenting before i actually route anything